linuxlawson/2FA-Options/README.md

 **1. SMS/Text message**
    - easy setup
    - least secure
-   - least convenient (must have phone with you, and turned on to sign in)
+   - least convenient (must have phone with you, and powered on to sign in)
    - better than no 2FA

 <br>